 Some designers and manufacturers use several of these methods in conjunction with other ways to create a Rigid-Flex PCB that is both durable and flexible.
 All of these methods combine to make an effective and efficient circuit board.

 When you are crafting your Rigid-Flex Printed Circuit Board, there are certain things that you must first take into consideration, as they can significantly reflect on the overall outcome of the application.
 The first thing that you must consider is the electromechanical factors.

-Whenever you get around to making a PCB circuit, you must always think regarding electromechanical factors, and how they will affect the result of the application.
-First, you have to consider the bend to thickness ratio, the thicker the wire, the larger the curve.
-If your circuit happens to be very thick, then it can increase the risk of failure and can sabotage the entire circuit.
+Whenever you get around to making a PCB circuit, you must always think regarding electromechanical factors and how they will affect the result of the application.
+First, you have to consider the bend to thickness ratio; the thicker the wire, the larger the curve.
+If your circuit happens to be very thick, then it can increase the risk of failure and can sabotage the entire course.

-Another consideration that you must also make is the bend line of every Rigid Flex PCB.
-Seeing how nearly all flexible circuits have bend lines that significantly affect their routing, you should be careful not to place any components on or around it.
+Another consideration that you must also make is the bend line of every Rigid-Flex PCB.
+Seeing how nearly all flexible circuits have bend lines that significantly affect their routine, you should be careful not to place any components on or around it.

-Furthermore, it would be best if you did not repeatedly bend the flex circuits as it places stresses on the various surface-mount pads and through holes.
-There is a remedy for this as you can use through holes plating to reduce stress, you can also add additional padding to anchor the pads.
+Furthermore, it would be best if you did not repeatedly bend the flex circuits as it places stresses on the various surface-mount pads and holes.
+There is a remedy for this as you can use holes plating to reduce stress; you can also add additional padding to anchor the places.

 When you are designing your trace routing, you should also take into consideration some practices that will reduce the stress that you might otherwise experience on your flex circuit.
 Try to use curve traces instead of 90° or 45° angles as they can carry more power without having the risk of bending and breaking.

-You can also use hatched polygons so that your circuit may carry a ground or power plane without having to compensate on the flexibility of your circuit.
+You can also use hatched polygons so that your circuit may carry a ground or power plane without having to compensate for the flexibility of your course.

 Image 5: Rigid Flexible Circuit